Methodology

 | Informal oversight | No mechanism for an agent to formally block execution, present structured options, wait for a human decision, and resume with validated context.
 Oversight happens through unstructured chat. | Structured approval gates with Question nodes, predefined options, and mandatory ambiguity detection. |

 | Context loss between sessions | Each AI session starts with a blank context window.
-Teams re-explain architecture decisions and previous work at every iteration because markdown files don't carry forward automatically. | Cross-sprint carry-forward imports design decisions and requirements from previous sprints automatically. |
+Teams re-explain architecture decisions and previous work at every iteration because markdown files don't carry forward automatically. | Team knowledge and learning rules accrue on the project graph and are injected into every relevant stage prompt. |

 | Manual serial execution | Local tools process tasks sequentially in a single session.
-Even when tasks have no dependencies, there is no mechanism to dispatch them in parallel. | Construction Orchestrator reads the dependency graph, identifies unblocked tasks, and dispatches parallel agents. |
+Even when tasks have no dependencies, there is no mechanism to dispatch them in parallel. | The execution engine reads the dependency graph, identifies unblocked units of work, and dispatches parallel agents. |

 These are not limitations of AI-DLC itself — the methodology is implementation-agnostic.
 They are limitations of using local markdown files as the backing store for any structured development process.
 Collaborative AI-DLC is one way to overcome them by moving from files to structured databases, from local to collaborative, and from single-agent to multi-agent orchestration.